 This fantasy role-playing game was introduced by Milton-Bradley in 1989 to appeal to fans of games akin to Dungeons and Dragons.
 In addition to the original game, subsequent sets such as the Barbarian Quest Pack and the Elf Quest Pack were also sold as expansions.

 While an original HeroQuest board game can sell in the $200 range when complete and in very good condition, the expansion packs can bring even more when sold through online auctions.
 Continued interest in this title among adventure game enthusiasts fuels bidding wars for these add-ons to a game that has remained popular for decades since it was introduced.

 04 of 06

 The Beatles Flip Your Wig

-If that price point is out of reach for you, perhaps a Partridge Family game from 1971 at $10-20 would fit your budget.
-While there are a number of hard to find Milton-Bradley games worth a good sum, there are many others that are just as interesting that can be collected without breaking your piggy bank.Continue to 5 of 6 below.
+If that price point is out of reach for you, perhaps a Partridge Family game from 1971 at $10 to $20 would fit your budget.
+While there are several hard-to-find Milton-Bradley games worth a good sum, there are many others that are just as interesting that can be collected without breaking your piggy bank.Continue to 5 of 6 below.

 05 of 06